thachmpham/thachmpham.github.io/md/tipc_eagain.md

 ```

-- On the server terminal, press a key to call recv and read data from the socket buffer.
+- On the server terminal, press a key to call recv and consume data from the socket buffer.
 After some time, once space becomes available in the buffer, the client will be able to continue sending messages.
 ```sh

 # server